pulumi/docs/content/blog/simplify-kubernetes-rbac-in-amazon-eks-with-open-source-pulumi-packages/index.md

 non-sequential and part of your everyday programming experience.
 You can find the [complete pulumi code for our example](https://gist.github.com/d-nishi/a4e54dfc973ea047ec46c8deb5193f4e) and try it out yourself.

 Pulumi is open source and free to use.
-For more examples visit our GitHub examples page [here](https://github.com/pulumi/examples).
+For more examples, visit our GitHub examples page [here](https://github.com/pulumi/examples).
 To learn more about Pulumi and how to manage Kubernetes through code, have a look at our ["Get Started with Kubernetes" guide]({{< ref "/docs/quickstart/kubernetes/" >}}).